-III - DUTIES
+III - Duties

-As stated in the City of Gainesville Resolution No. R-94-74, Alachua County Resolution R82-52, and the Metropolitan Transportation Planning Organization for the Urbanized Area Resolution 95-3.
+As stated in the City of Gainesville Resolution No. R-94-74, Alachua County Resolution R82 52, and the Metropolitan Transportation Planning Organization for the Urbanized Area Resolution 95-3.
 The duties of the board are to:

-- 1. Make recommendations to the City Commission, County Commission, and the Metropolitan Transportation Planning Organization on all matters concerning planning, implementation, and maintenance policies, programs, and facilities for the safe and efficient integration of bicycle and pedestrian transportation in the Gainesville Metropolitan Area and the Alachua County transportation systems.
+- 1. Make recommendations to the City Commission, County Commission, and the Metropolitan Transportation Planning Organization on all matters concerning planning, implementation, and maintenance policies, programs and facilities for the safe and efficient integration of bicycle and pedestrian transportation in the Gainesville Metropolitan Area and the Alachua County transportation systems.
 This shall include, but not be limited to, the design of roadway bicycle facilities, bicycle paths, sidewalks, jogging paths, hiking trails, bicycle parking, and the enforcement of motor vehicle, pedestrian and bicycle safety regulations. - 2.
-Make recommendations to the Commissions and the Metropolitan Transportation Planning Organization regarding budgetary matters in connection with its duties.
+Make recommendations to the Commissions and the Metropolitan Transportation Planning Organization regarding budgetary matters in connections with its duties.

-IV - MEMBERSHIP
+IV - Membership

-The board shall consist of twelve (12) voting members, four (4) being appointed by the Board of County Commissioners of Alachua County, four (4) being appointed by the Gainesville Gity Commission, four (4) being appointed by the Metropolitan Transportation Planning Organization for the Gainesville Metropolitan Area, and one (1) student adjunct member being appointed by the City Commission.
+The board shall consist of twelve (12) voting members, four (4) being appointed by the Board of County Commissioners of Alachua County, four (4) being appointed by the Gainesville City Commission, four (4) being appointed by the Metropolitan Transportation Planning Organization for the Gainesville Metropolitan Area, and one (1) student seat member being appointed by the City Commission.
 Appointments shall be made from a common pool of applicants who reside in Alachua County.
-The applications shall be kept on file by staff.
-All voting members shall be

-B/PAB By-laws August 1997 Page 1 appointed for a three (3) year term, except for a person who is appointed to fill a vacated Board membership term.
-Alachua County appointment terms shall expire August 31st, MTPO appointment terms shall expire October 31st, and City appointment terms shall expire December 31st (with the exception of the student adjunct member).
+The applicants shall be kept on file by staff.
+All voting members shall be appointed for a three (3) year term, except for a person who is appointed to fill a vacated Board membership term.
+Alachua County appointment terms shall expire August 31st, MTPO appointment terms shall expire October 31st, and City appointment terms shall expire December 31st (with the exception of the student seat member).